 It’s no secret that childbirth can be painful.
 From the common epidural, to local anesthetics and drug free approaches like Lamaze, it’s important to discuss your pain relief options with your ObGyn or Midwife.

 Fortunately, mothers in Kansas City now have a new option to consider when designing their birth plan – nitrous oxide.
-This innovative and safe method to manage the stress and pain of the labor and delivery is currently available at Research Medical Center and will be available at Overland Park Regional Medical Center this fall.
+This innovative and safe method to manage the stress and pain of the labor and delivery is currently available at Research Medical Center and Overland Park Regional Medical Center.

 What is Nitrous Oxide?

 Nitrous oxide (N2O) is also known as “laughing gas”.
 It is a colorless, odorless gas that is commonly used by dentist for pain relief (but in a much higher concentration).
 For labor pain, nitrous oxide is used as a mixture of 50% nitrous oxide and 50% oxygen.
 It has been used to manage labor pain since the 1930’s, is widely used in Europe and is becoming more and more popular in the United States as a low intervention method for childbirth pain relief.

 Nitrous oxide is proven to be safe for both mom and baby.
 It is fast-acting, out of your system within a few minutes and does not cross the placental barrier to baby.

 - Disrupt the release of oxytocin (which is important for early bonding between mom and baby)

 Nitrous oxide is self-administered.
 You will hold your own mask, decide when you need it and how much you need.

 When you feel a contraction coming (about 30 seconds before), you will hold the mask over your nose and mouth and breathe in.
 This timing helps synchronize the gas’s maximum effectiveness with the peak of your contraction.
 After your contraction subsides, you can remove the mask and breathe normally.